-For EV Code Signing Certificates, Signing Services shall protect private keys in a FIPS 140-2 level 2 (or equivalent) crypto module.
-Techniques that may be used to satisfy this requirement include:
+For EV Code Signing Certificates, Signing Services shall protect private keys in a FIPS 140-2 level 2, Common Criteria EAL 4+, or equivalent crypto module.
+After 2021-06-01, the same protection requirements SHALL apply to Non EV Code Signing Certificates.

+Techniques that MAY be used to satisfy this requirement include:

-- 1. Use of an HSM, verified by means of a manufacturer's certificate; - 2.
-A hardware crypto module provided by the CA; - 3.
-Contractual terms in the subscriber agreement requiring the Subscriber to protect the private key to a standard equivalent to FIPS 140-2 level 2 and with compliance being confirmed by means of an audit. - 4.
+1. Use of an HSM, verified by means of a manufacturer's certificate;

+- 2. A hardware crypto module provided by the CA; - 3.
+Contractual terms in the subscriber agreement requiring the Subscriber to protect the private key to a standard equivalent to FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.

 Cryptographic algorithms, key sizes and certificate life-times for both authorities and Subscribers are governed by the NIST key management guidelines.